cbcrg/tcoffee/docs/tcoffee_release_guide.rst

 Making a new release
 ********************

 T-Coffee is automatically build by using the [Circle CI](https://circleci.com/gh/cbcrg/tcoffee) service.
-The procedure starts with an update of the version number followed by a git push that triggers the validation of the new release on circleCI and a posting via an amzon instance hosting the T-Coffee web site.
+The procedure starts with an update of the version number followed by a git push that triggers the validation of the new release on circleCI and a posting via an Amazon instance hosting the T-Coffee web site.
 All these operations are detailed below.
 Depending on the release type the correspinding counter will be incremented by 1 <nmajor>.<stable>.<beta>

 ::